 “The Pythagoreans say, ‘Look at the sky at dawn’ — to remind ourselves of the constancy of those heavenly bodies, their perpetual round of their own duty, their order, their purity, and their nakedness.
 No star wears a veil.”

 Some of us find meaning in our careers, some in devotion to their football team.
 We devote ourselves to our public image, we veil ourselves with conceits.
 But devotion to things out of our ultimate control put your emotions — and even your sanity — at the mercy of their fortunes.

 Instead, see the meaning in the constancy of the heavens.
-The rhythms of the earth are a faint echo of the cycles of the heavens.
+The rhythms of the earth are a faint echo of the vast cycles of the universe.
 The ancient astronomers observed a precision in the celestial motions and so it’s no surprise that these motions inspired thoughts of constancy and order within.